 Monitor active controllers to discover the broker that was the controller at the time the issue occurred as well as the exact count of offline partitions.
 The longer it takes to flush logs to a disk, the more the pipeline backs up; Applications Manager helps keep an eye on broker's log flush latency to prevent any mishaps due to high latency.
 You can also track under-replicated partitions to see if replication is going as fast as configured using Applications Manager's Kafka monitoring software.

-Get the full picture of network usage on your host, track network throughput or aggregate incoming and outgoing byte rate on your broker topics for more information as to where potential bottlenecks lie.
-Make informed decisions like whether or not you should enable end-to-end compression of your messages.
+Get a full picture of the network usage on your host and track network throughput or aggregate incoming and outgoing byte rate on your broker topics to locate potential bottlenecks with Applications Manager's Kafka monitor.
+Make informed decisions such as enabling end-to-end compression of your messages.

 Applications Manager provides extensive reports on all important performance attributes.
 With these reports, you can analyze the historical trends of various Kafka monitoring metrics to make informed decisions.
 Predict growth and utilization trends using reports that employ machine learning techniques.
 You can accurately perform capacity planning and make sure you don't overspend or oversize your resources.

 You can use Applications Manager to monitor Kafka performance and the performance of related technologies such as Apache Zookeeper as well as other applications and infrastructure components.
 Applications Manager provides out-of-the-box monitoring and alerting for 150+ applications and infrastructure elements - both cloud native as well as on premise.

 Just enable JMX in your Kafka broker and start monitoring Kafka in Applications Manager by providing the necessary credentials.
 No need to install or maintain agents.
 No need to set up separate integrations for alerting and visualization.